 After auditioning all other models in the Harbeth range, I had expectations of quality bass with plenty of details and good impact.
 The M40.1s did not disappoint in this area.
 The bass is rich in details and the 12in bass drivers move enough air to make you not only hear the bass but also feel it with your body.
 The kind of effortless ‘oomph’ sound that can be felt in your chest.
 Sure, they don’t have the kick of big JBL loudspeakers with 18in bass drivers, but the attack they have is perfectly sufficient and will meet or exceed the needs of most home users.
 In terms of depth of the bass, when needed, they go way lower than all other speakers in the Harbeth range.
 I actually did not appreciate how much information is in the lower registers and how much I have been missing until I experienced these Harbeth M40.1.
 I was blown away when I played Loneliness House by Greg Brown – it was by far the best reproduction of this track that I have ever heard; with great attack, plenty of details and fantastic vocals.
 What concerned me before getting a set of these was the amount of bass.
 The M30.1 with tracks such as I Want You Back by Lake Street Drive where a double bass is being played, excited standing waves in my room, making some of the bass notes appear boomy.
 I was concerned that the M40.1 would make this even worse.
 Imagine my surprise when during a side by side comparisons, the problematic bass notes sounded perfectly fine on the M40.1 but slightly boomy on the M30.1s.
 It appears that the Harbeth M40.1 are more linear in the bass area than the M30.1.
 My living room is just over 21m2, thus if you are concerned about running these in small rooms, don’t be.
 Providing that these can be placed away from the rear and side walls, you should not experience any issues with bass.

 But enough about bass.
 Let’s talk about the midrange and treble as these are the areas that Harbeth speakers are well know for.
 I would say that out of the whole Hatbeth range, the M40.1 have most in common with M30.1s, with the voicing towards the warmer side of natural.
 Strangely though, the tone of vocals is different, with less emphasis on ‘ts’ sibilants and more natural open sound.
 Whenever I had people over and played both speakers side by side, the first impression was always that the ‘voices sound better on the big speakers’.
 I would agree with it, but at the same time I’d like to point out that there is absolutely noting wrong with the sound of vocals on the M30.1.
 In my opinion, where the M40.1 shine is how they separate sounds from each other.
 They seem to be able to create clearly defined depth layers with different instruments and vocals coming from different depths behind the speakers – very nice.
 On the other hand, their even-handed sound means that string instruments such as guitars don’t seem to have have as much attack and sharpness as on some large Dual Concentric Tannoy speakers that I previously experienced.
 However, the advantage of this type of balance means that the body of the string instrument is presented in a more realistic way.
 If you prefer a more airy sound with more top end spark, perhaps the newer Monitor 40.2 or SHL5 Plus would be better suited to your taste.
 The warmth of the Harbeth Monitor 40.1 benefits reproduction of brass instruments and makes them appear more life-like.
-I absolutely love tracks like My Romance by Ben Webster playing through these speakers.
+I absolutely love tracks such as My Romance by Ben Webster playing through these speakers.
 Clapping sounds very real too, which further enhances the 3D sound stage illusion that these speakers are so good at creating.
 Out of all the speakers I have heard so far, the M40.1 create the most impressive soundstage illusion.
 It always takes me by surprise when I play a track that I always perceived as flat, and when played through the M40.1 it becomes more three dimensional.
 I honestly don’t know how this works but I like it a lot!

 One of he biggest advantages of the M40.1 is their full-bodied sound and their tonal balance.
-The initial impression of them not sounding as airy the M30.1s actually works in their favor.
+The initial impression of them not sounding as airy the M30.1s actually works in their favour.
 Let me explain… there are a number of songs that I really like, however, they are mixed in a way that makes them sound flat and light on most setups.
 A good example of this would be Everywhere by Fleetwood Mac.
 I always liked the song but always felt that it did not have enough bottom end extension and attack, which often resulted in me turning up the volume.
 Once I was happy with the bass extension and attack, the song was so loud that the vocal sounded ear piercing.
 The M40.1 are one of the very few speakers which I could actually listen to this song at a moderate level and not feel that I am missing anything.
 They have sufficient bass, decent kick and balanced sound.

 The combination of low end extension, great attack, sublime vocals, full bodied sound and three dimensional soundstage make the Harbeth M40.1 speakers very special.
-When I played the Naked Truth album by Golden Earring, this combination of traits turned it into a quite spectacular experience in my living room.
-I have never heard this album sounding so dynamic, engaging, and so 3 dimensional.
+When I played Jangalene from the Naked Truth album by Golden Earring, this combination of traits turned it into a quite spectacular experience in my living room.
+I have not previously heard this album sounding so dynamic, engaging, and so 3 dimensional.
 I actually though that I was fooling myself, so I ran to another room and brought back the M30.1 for comparison.
 And, although the sound wasn’t bad, it definitely wasn’t the sound of the M40.1s!

 A lot of high end speakers tend to concentrate on the perceived clarity over the naturalness.
 This results in speakers that sound impressive only with well recorded music.
 I remember auditioning Wilson Audio Alexia playing Ne Kuni Me Ne Ruzi Me Majko by Ljiljana Buttler and being quite astounded.
 I remember then coming back home and playing the same tack on the Harbeth Monitor 40.1 and thinking to myself that it does not sound as sharp or as impressive.
 On the other hand I remember listening to normal quality recordings on a ‘high end’ system and thinking to myself that I could not listen to it for more than a couple of minutes.
 The point I’m trying to make here is that Harbeth, in contrary to a lot of modern high end brands, tend to voice their speakers so they are more forgiving and easier to listen to, more right if you will.
 This does not mean that you loose any details – these are still there, just not forced upon you.
 Don’t get me wrong, Harbeth speakers are not going to fix bad recordings, but they are not going to emphasise their shortcomings during listening sessions.
 Moreover, because of their ability to create a deep soundstage, they are likely to make flat sounding tracks more engaging to listen.
-A good example of that would be the Busted Stuff album by Dave Matthews Band.
+A good example of that would be Busted Stuff album by Dave Matthews Band.
 In contrast to all other Dave Matthews Band albums, it always sounded flat and not engaging.
 This was the reason why I rarely listened to it.
 Very disappointing as I really liked the songs on this album.
 This changed when I listen to it for the first time through Harbeth M40.1.
 All of the sudden, the extra weight at the bottom combined with soundstage depth, made this album a lot more listenable.
 It is still not a reference quality by any standards, but it is good enough for me to enjoy it.